 Reuse: Renovation and conversion work significantly reduces the amount of C02.
-Why knock a building down if it can be reused.
+Why demolish a building down if it can be reused?

 Recycle: Many materials are recycled in the industry.
 Croft commonly specifies left over power station ash in concrete to replace cement.

 The practice has been involved in several Passivhaus projects.
 The aim of these projects is to minimise the CO2 use of the building to zero.
 With high levels of insulation this is possible.
 When insulation reaches very low levels of heat loss every area must be inspected.
 This is where we find as structural engineers our typical construction technics are scrutinized; no heat loss is allowed through cold bridging.
 We must try and wrap the entire building in insulation and isolate it from the ground.
 This sounds simple until one considers a steel or concrete column sitting on a concrete footing needs to be isolated from the ground.
 Insulation is typically soft and airy and far from useful under a foundation.
 This is where the devil is in the detail and structural engineering becomes “fun” are we have to come up with new solutions for old problems.

 New build detached house and stables.
 Design incorporates many new sustainable design ideas.
 The timber frame is designed with increased thickness to accommodate high levels of insulation dramatically reducing the heat loss from the building.
 A green grass roof is included over sections of the stables and house to help the design blend into the environment.

 Sustainable services design provided by Building Design Partnership.

 Currently around 70% of steelwork is recycled a fairly impressive record for any major industry.
 Blast Furnace slag is a by product of steel production.
 Through technological advances it is now possible to use this slag as a substitute for cement.